|HOME||CASTERS||QUICK RELEASE TOE SAVERS||LEG PLUGS||MEASUREMENT TOOLS||Eclipse 2017||CONTACT|

 Most ScopeRoller caster products are available in a Standard, Deluxe, and Deluxe5 version.

 The Standard version uses 3" diameter wheels, and adds about 5" to the height of your mount.
 The foot-operated brake locks only the wheel.
 For visual use, this is generally sufficient.
 The wheels on the Standard model have a recommended weight capacity of 135 pounds each--in most cases, far in excess of the weight of your mount, tripod, and recommended load.
 They add less than two pounds to the tripod, and require no alterations.

-In order to make sure that the caster assemblies will fit Losmandy tripods built over quite a range of years, I have to make sure that the fit isn't too tight.
-For the ScopeRoller 8, the leg inserts are .98" to .99" wide, so that they will fit into 1.00" tripod legs.
-This sounds pretty loose, and you might be able to feel it when you wiggle the mount vigorously.
-In actual use, it won't be a problem.
+In order to make sure that the caster assemblies will fit tripods built over quite a range of years, I have to make sure that the fit isn't too tight.
+Some customers worry that the casters will be more wiggly than a tripod leg on the ground.
+Relax, gravity holds everything down pretty solidly.
 Even at 300x and above, everything is about as stable as if you put the tripod legs directly on the ground.
-I have built a ScopeRoller 8 Deluxe using leg inserts that failed my quality testing because they were only .96" by .96"--and while they felt ugly, they worked fine.

 Instruction sheets for every product are available online, listed under each product.